Download bulletin by section:

 The following person has been designated to handle inquiries regarding the University’s policy against discrimination and harassment and to serve as the Title IX coordinator for purposes of overall campus compliance: Diedra Fox, Associate Director of Employee Relations, Acting Title IX Coordinator, Office of Human Resources, 8000 Utopia Parkway, Queens, NY 11439, [email protected]; 718-990-2660.

-The following person has been designated deputy Title IX coordinator for the Office of Student Affairs: Jackie Lochrie, Associate Dean for Student Services, Bent Hall, Garden Lvl-Judiciary Suite 17C, 8000 Utopia Parkway, Queens, NY 11439, [email protected]; 718-990-6568.
+The following person has been designated deputy Title IX coordinator for the Office of Student Affairs: Jackie Lochrie, Associate Dean for Student Services, The Peter J. Tobin College of Business, Garden Lvl-Judiciary Suite 17C, 8000 Utopia Parkway, Queens, NY 11439, [email protected]; 718-990-6568.

 St. John’s University